GabrieleSavoia/docker-CICD/README.md

-# Distributed Filesystem with JavaRMI University Project
+# Docker and CICD University Project

-In this project is used JavaRMI for model a distributed filesystem.
+In this project is used Docker in order to create dev and ops environment for Django app.
+CICD techniques are also used for automating test and deploy on EC2.

-* **codice/**: folder containing the code of the project;
-* **AlgoritmiDistribuiti.pdf**: pdf containing project description;